Fytex/Rastros-LI2/README.md

 Rastros is a Maths' game that was created in 1992.
 It's a game where both players try to take the *ball* to their own *goal* or put the enemy in the corner (blocking the enemy so when its their turn they don't have a space to play).

+## Documentation

+To generate the documentation its necessary to install doxygen and then execute the following command: 'doxygen'

 ## Collaborators

 - Cristiano Pereira (CJGNP) N.º a93726